Many communities affected by Covid-19 have seen a rise in unemployment as well as a complete shift in the way they work.

 What is aRoundTable?

 aRoundTable a global collaborative initiative to help communities design projects to fast track the Circular Economy transition and Build Back Better.

 Our mission is to help Circular Economy organisations all around the world to drive innovation in their communities, turning ideas into real-life projects.
 To do so, we have created a circular design-thinking virtual workshop format that will engage local stakeholders to define key problems facing their community and develop actionable circular projects to address them over the course of four sessions.
 The process provides a structured, iterative co-design framework to develop and implement Circular Economy services, projects and products.

 Learn more about the Circular Design Thinking methodology and suite of design-thinking and project management tools that we are using with aRoundTable to co-design and develop actionable circular economy projects with various communities around the world

 The aim of this first session is to map problems facing their communities, existing solutions, and key gaps and areas to address.

-In this second event, participants and organizers from local communities reviewed the key problems and solution areas identified in Session 1 to prioritise most important aspects issues to focus on in their communities based on the impact they can create and the effort required.
+In this second event, participants and organizers from local communities review the key problems and solution areas identified in Session 1 to prioritise most important aspects issues to focus on in their communities based on the impact they can create and the effort required.

-Participants also explored the key stakeholders in their communities to address these issues based on their level of interest and level of influence.
+Participants also explore the key stakeholders in their communities to address these issues based on their level of interest and level of influence.

-During this third event, participants and organizers from local communities will meet to co-develop and co-design a prototype or pilot project that either enhances existing solutions or creates new solutions to address the problems identified and prioritised in Session 2.
+During this third event, participants and organizers from local communities meet to co-develop and co-design a prototype or pilot project that either enhances existing solutions or creates new solutions to address the problems identified and prioritised in Session 2.

-In addition, participants will create a prototyping plan to develop and test their idea in their communities in order to see how well it could address the problems that they prioritised in Session 2.
+In addition, participants create a prototyping plan to develop and test their idea in their communities in order to see how well it could address the problems that they prioritised in Session 2.